nihsmtgt/Digenome-Detect/plot/README.md

 - --debug: Enable debug mode to dump scores to log.

 ## Input Files
-Two bed files resulting from Digenome-detect_Main for the sample data and the negative control data.
+Two bed files for the sample and the negative control resulting from Digenome-detect_Main.

 ## Output
 The program outputs: